Mark Thatcher: Titles and styles

 Thatcher has been entitled to use the pre-nominal style "The Honourable" since the elevation of his mother to the peerage as a baroness in 1992; he shares this courtesy with his twin sister, Carol.
 Following the death of his father in 2003, he inherited the Thatcher baronetcy which had been awarded to his father in 1990, the first baronetcy created since 1964.
 Following his conviction in relation to the Equatorial Guinea coup d'état in 2004, it was suggested that he should be stripped of the title.

+Arms

+Coat of arms of The Honorable Sir Mark Thatcher, Bt.